Jumaruba/jtimesched/docs/05_assignment/05_assignment.md

 - `setTimeStart`;
 - `setTimeCreated`;

 We used simple junit Tests that assert if the properties were effectively changed to the expected value.
-As these methods don't have any conditions and consist of a single line of code, the test is also very simple.
+As these methods don't have any conditions and consist of a single line of code, the tests are also very simple.
 Additionally, for the `setColor`, `setTimeStart` and `setTimeCreated` we use Mockito to mock the `Color` and `Date` classes.

-An example of assert is the following, which is located at the `setQuotaTodayTest()`:
+An example of an assert is the following, which is used at the `setQuotaTodayTest`:
 ```java
 Assertions.assertEquals(5, project.getQuotaToday());
 ```